FailAcademy/learning/web-dev-foundation/_slides/03-js/02-intro-to-js.md

 ---
 class: center, middle

-### We've already seen examples of how you can alter the window and document objects:
+**We've already seen examples of how you can perform actions on the window and document objects:**

 `alert('Hi ' + name + '!');`